alienskaterrr/dms1-bloggg/posts/week_eight.md

 I am going to test MP4 connections tonight and play around with some audios/ideas.
 I hope this idea proves successful.

+Returning, I have noticed some issues in my blog.
+I am unsure as to what has happened seeing my code has remained untouched despite blog entries.
+I have reached out in an attempt to fix this seeing as it is calculated in our mark.
+I have also found myself discontent with my Unity skills, as I am feeling as though the mountains are rather unnatural and too symmetrical when compared to one another, nature is anything but perfect and so I am hoping I can fix this without wiping assets/making it worse.